Below you will find answers to most questions regarding GPS Tracking System services and solutions.

 Yes.
 Our units are quite small and are often installed under the dashboard including hidden GPS and GSM antennas.

 In short – it’s very precise and detailed.
 Contrary to other GPS tracking system, Motomon’s HW is smart.
 Which means, it does not have fixed time intervals or distance in which the data tracking samples are transmitted.
 It continuously evaluates the motion of the asset and depending on speed, distance and direction it decides when to send the data sample to our servers.
-As a result, the tracks being projected to the maps are far more precise and tightly follow the road as it being driven.
+As a result, the tracks being projected to the maps are far more precise and tightly follow the road as it is being driven.
 MotoMon does this far better than any common device currently on the market.

-Again Motomon does it better than the competition!
+Again MotoMon does it better than the competition!
 To keep your data charges low, tracking information is being transmitted one time in 5 eventually catching up on time after 10 minutes.
 This is all done with out compromising accuracy of tracking.
 In addition to keeping you well informed about the beginning and end of each trip – positioning data is uploaded to the server every time the ignition is switched on or off.

 The moment any of our clients start to view and track an asset in Real-Time our server informs the tracking device that it is being watched closely and it instantly starts to communicate position data in 30 second intervals.

-Unfortunately, there is not easy answer to this question.
-The amount of data being transmitted depends on type of MotoMon hardware, how much a particular asset moves, its speed, number of trips and so on.
+Unfortunately, there is not an easy answer to this question.
+The amount of data being transmitted depends on the type of MotoMon hardware, how much a particular asset moves, its speed, number of trips and so on.
 Generally this is under 2.5MB / Month.

 NO!
 All MotoMon tracking hardware has build in FLASH storage.
 The unit memory can store several weeks of tracking information.
 All the stored data is then transmitted to our servers when the GSM signal in restored.